uegamiw/myLLM/README.md

 - Model selection: Ctrl+Alt+1, Ctrl+Alt+2, ...
 - Send: Ctrl+Return (Cmd+Return on Mac)
 - Append: Alt+Return

-## Logging

-Logs are generated in the `log` directory, with the main log file named `llm_app.log`.
-This file contains information about the application's operation, including any errors or warnings.
+- Focus on prompt text area: Ctrl+L
+- Focus on the search box: Ctrl+F

 ## Troubleshooting

 1. If you encounter a "Missing API Key" error, ensure that you've properly set the environment variables for your API keys.
-2. If the `config.json` file is missing or corrupted, you'll see an error message in the application.
+2. If the `config.json` file is corrupted, you'll see an error message in the application.
 Make sure the file exists and is properly formatted.
-3. If no models or prompts are found, check your `config.json` file to ensure it contains the correct structure and data.
-4. For any other issues, check the log file (`log/llm_app.log`) for more detailed error messages and information.
+3. For any other issues, check the log file (`log/llm_app.log`) for more detailed error messages and information.